-It appears Australians are getting the message.
+It appears New Zealanders are getting the message.

-Health is the #1 reason Australians choose to eat less meat, closely followed by a four-way tie: the environment, animal welfare, cost and increasing variety of plant-based options available.
+Health is the #1 reason Kiwis choose to eat less meat, closely followed by the environment, animal welfare, cost and increasing variety of plant-based options available.

-Meat eaters who aren't currently reducing their intake selected 'potential to reduce risk of illness' and 'improve overall health' as factors most likely to motivate them to eat less meat.
+Meat eaters who aren't currently reducing their intake selected 'reduces my chance of getting cancer', 'reduces my chance of having a stroke' and 'improves my overall health' as factors most likely to motivate them to eat less meat.

-IT'S NO SURPRISE: INTEREST IN PLANT-BASED Meat Alternatives is booming.
+IT'S NO SURPRISE: INTEREST IN PLANT-BASED MEAT ALTERNATIVES IS BOOMING.

-As more Australians seek to reduce their meat consumption, many still want to enjoy the taste and convenience of their favourite meals.
+As more New Zealanders seek to reduce their meat consumption, many still want to enjoy the taste and convenience of their favourite meals.
 As a result, demand for meat alternatives in easy-to-prepare, familiar formats - from sausages to meatballs - is increasing rapidly.

-6 in 10 Aussies have tried or are interested in trying the new generation of plant-based meat products.
+More than 6 in 10 Kiwis have tried or are interested in trying the new generation of plant-based meat products.

-The rise in consumer interest in this category is driving greater availability and variety of plant-based meat alternatives, with more than 100 products now stocked on Australian grocery shelves.
+The rise in consumer interest is driving this category from niche to mainstream, with greater availability and variety of plant-based meat alternatives now on New Zealand grocery shelves.